corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/corda-configuration-file.md

 *Default:* [company@example.com](mailto:company@example.com)

-enterpriseConfiguration
-Allows fine-grained controls of various features only available in the enterprise version of Corda.

->
->
->
-> mutualExclusion
-> Enable the protective heartbeat logic so that only one node instance is ever running (hot-cold deployment).
->
->
->
-> on
-> Enables the logic.
-Values can be either true or false.
->
-> *Default:* false
->
->
-> updateInterval
-> Interval in milliseconds used by the node to update the lock on the database.
->
-> *Default:* not defined
->
->
-> waitInterval
-> Interval in milliseconds used by the node to try and acquire the lock on the database.
->
-> *Default:* not defined
->
->
-> externalBridge
-> Enables P2P communication to pass through the Corda Firewall.
->
-> *Default:* false
->
-> messagingServerSslConfiguration
->
-> >
-> >
-> >
-> > sslKeystore
-> > The path to the KeyStore file to use in Artemis connections.
-> >
-> > *Default:* not defined
-> >
-> >
-> > keyStorePassword
-> > The password for the TLS KeyStore.
-> >
-> > *Default:* not defined
-> >
-> >
-> > trustStoreFile
-> > The path to the TrustStore file to use in Artemis connections.
-> >
-> > *Default:* not defined
-> >
-> >
-> > trustStorePassword
-> > The password for TLS TrustStore.
-> >
-> > *Default:* not defined
->
->
->
-> messagingServerConnectionConfiguration
-> Mode used when setting up the Artemis client.
-Supported modes are: DEFAULT (5 initial connect attempts, 5 reconnect attempts in case of failure, starting retry interval of 5 seconds with an exponential back-off multiplier of 1.5 for up to 3 minutes retry interval),
->                                 FAIL_FAST (no initial attempts, no reconnect attempts), CONTINUOUS_RETRY (infinite initial and reconnect attempts, starting retry interval of 5 seconds with an exponential back-of multiplier of 1.5 up for up to 5 minutes retry interval).
->
-> *Default:* DEFAULT
->
->
-> messagingServerBackupAddresses
-> List of Artemis Server back-up addresses.
-If any back-ups are specified, the client will be configured to automatically failover to the first server it can connect to.
->
-> *Default:* empty list

->
->
->
-> tuning
-> Performance tuning parameters for Corda Enterprise
->
->
->
-> flowThreadPoolSize
-> The number of threads available to handle flows in parallel.
-This is the number of flows
->                                             that can run in parallel doing something and/or holding resources like database connections.
->                                             A larger number of flows can be suspended, e.g. waiting for reply from a counterparty.
->                                             When a response arrives, a suspended flow will be woken up if there are any available threads in the thread pool.
->                                             Otherwise, a currently active flow must be finished or suspended before the suspended flow can be woken
->                                             up to handle the event.
-This can have serious performance implications if the flow thread pool is too small,
->                                             as a flow cannot be suspended while in a database transaction, or without checkpointing its state first.
->                                             Corda Enterprise allows the node operators to configure the number of threads the state machine manager can use to execute flows in
->                                             parallel, allowing more than one flow to be active and/or use resources at the same time.
->
-> The default value is 2 times the number of cores available which was found to be working efficiently in
->                                             performance testing.
->                                             The ideal value for this parameter depends on a number of factors.
->                                             The main ones are the hardware the node is running on, the performance profile of the
->                                             flows, and the database instance backing the node as datastore.
-Every thread will open a database connection,
->                                             so for n threads, the database system must have at least n+1 connections available.
-Also, the database
->                                             must be able to actually cope with the level of parallelism to make the number of threads worthwhile - if
->                                             using e.g. H2, any number beyond 8 does not add any substantial benefit due to limitations with its internal
->                                             architecture.
-For these reasons, the default size for the flow framework thread pool is the minimum between two times the available number of processors and 30.
-Overriding this value in the configuration allows to specify any number.
->
->
-> rpcThreadPoolSize
-> The number of threads handling RPC calls - this defines how many RPC requests can be handled
->                                             in parallel without queueing.
-The default value is set to the number of available processor cores.
->                                             Incoming RPC calls are queued until a thread from this
->                                             pool is available to handle the connection, prepare any required data and start the requested flow.
-As this
->                                             might be a non-trivial amount of work, the size of this pool can be configured in Corda Enterprise.
->                                             On a multicore machine with a large `flowThreadPoolSize`, this might need to be increased, to avoid flow
->                                             threads being idle while the payload is being deserialized and the flow invocation run.
->
-> If there are idling flow threads while RPC calls are queued, it might be worthwhile increasing this number slightly.
->                                             Valid values for this property are between 4 (that is the number used for the single threaded state machine in
->                                             open source) and the number of flow threads.

 extraNetworkMapKeys
 An optional list of private network map UUIDs.
 Your node will fetch the public network and private network maps based on these keys.
                             Private network UUID should be provided by network operator and lets you see nodes not visible on public network.